-Norfolk Island is a beautiful and unique island located between the Australian East Coast and New Zealand (1610kms ENE of Sydney and 1063kms NNW of Auckland).
-It lies at 29°02′ S latitude and 167°57′ E longitude in the South Pacific Ocean.
-It is a volcanic outcrop 8 kilometres long and 5 kilometres wide with an area of 3455 hectares.
-Two smaller uninhabited islands, Nepean and Phillip, lie to the south of Norfolk Island, at a distance of 1 kilometre and 6 kilometres respectively.
-Nepean Island is about 10 hectares in area and Phillip Island about 190 hectares.
+Norfolk Island is a unique and beautiful island located between the east coast of Australia and New Zealand (1610 km east-northeast of Sydney and 1063 km north-northwest of Auckland), lying 29°02′ S latitude and 167°57′ E longitude in the South Pacific Ocean.
+It is a volcanic outcrop 8 km long and 5 km wide, with an area of 3455 hectares.
+Two smaller uninhabited islands, Nepean and Phillip, lie to the south of Norfolk Island, at a distance of 1 km and 6 km, respectively.
+Nepean Island is about 10 hectares in area, while Phillip Island is about 190 hectares.

-The Norfolk Island group is situated on the Norfolk Ridge, an elongated submarine rise which extends from New Zealand to New Caledonia.
-There are no other emergent outcrops in the group, with the closest land being New Caledonia (approximately 800 kilometres to the northwest).
+The Norfolk Island group is situated on the Norfolk Ridge, an elongated submarine rise that extends from New Zealand to New Caledonia.
+There are no other emergent outcrops in the group, with the closest land being New Caledonia (approximately 800 km to the northwest).

 Norfolk and Phillip Islands have similar geology, both being almost completely volcanic in origin.
-The sporadic volcanic activity which built the Islands extended over a period of roughly 700,000 years, beginning about 3 million years ago.
-The sea has since eroded Norfolk Island to about one-third of its original size and formed a coastline of high cliffs.
+The sporadic volcanic activity that built the islands extended over a period of approximately 700,000 years, beginning about 3 million years ago.
+The sea has since eroded Norfolk Island to about one-third of its original size, forming a coastline of high cliffs.
 The volcanic activity generated four distinct rock formations, consisting of fine to medium grained olivine basalts and tuffs (layered volcanic ash).
-These are the Ball Bay Basalts (the oldest dating to about 3 million years ago), the Duncombe Bay Basalts (2.66-2.69 million years), the Cascade Basalts (2.4 million years) and the Steels Point Basalts (2.33-2.39 million years).
+These are the Ball Bay Basalts (the oldest dating to about 3 million years ago), the Duncombe Bay Basalts (2.66–2.69 million years), the Cascade Basalts (2.4 million years) and the Steels Point Basalts (2.33–2.39 million years).

 Nepean Island and part of Norfolk Island near Kingston consist of coarse marine calcareous rock (sand, coral and shell fragments cemented with lime) of late Pleistocene origin.
-The rock was in part deposited by on-shore winds during a period of low sea level.
-It was this rock which was quarried for the convict buildings at Kingston.
+The rock was in part deposited by on-shore winds during a period of low sea levels.
+It was this rock that was quarried for the convict buildings at Kingston.

-English, but you’ll hear islanders speak Norfolk, a unique language derived from the speech of the Bounty mutineers and their Tahitian wives and companions who settled Pitcairn Island in 1790.
+English is spoken on the island, but you’ll also hear islanders speak Norfolk, a unique language derived from the speech of the Bounty mutineers and their Tahitian wives and companions who settled Pitcairn Island in 1790.
 The Pitcairn language was taken to Norfolk in 1856.

-In 1774 Captain James Cook discovered the island and named it after a noble English family.
-Of Norfolk he wrote ‘it is an island paradise’.
-In 1788 the ship ‘Supply’ commanded by Lt P G King arrived with a party of 23 including 15 convicts to settle here.
+In 1774, Captain James Cook discovered the island and named it after Duchess of Norfolk, wife of Edward Howard, 9th Duke of Norfolk.
+Captain James Cook had set out from England in 1772.
+He was unaware of her death in 1773, so sadly she was unaware of the honour.
+Of Norfolk, he wrote ‘it is an island paradise’.
+In 1788 the ship HMS Supply commanded by Lt P G King arrived with a party of 23 including 15 convicts to settle here.
 This was the First Settlement.
 With the arrival of more prisoners the settlement soon boasted a population of 1,000 at which it remained for the next 15 years.

 The Third Settlement came about when on 8th June 1856 the people of Pitcairn Island, descendants of the Bounty mutineers, were relocated to Norfolk Island by the British Government after remote Pitcairn Island became unsustainable to the community.
 People of the Third Settlement became the forebears of the people who reside on Norfolk Island today.